 Avoid Strong Emotions

 While this will probably be the most difficult to control, it’s also one of the most important.
 When someone laughs or cries too hard, they breathe harder.
 Breathing harder can trigger the symptoms of asthma.
 Any sort of strong emotion, like anger or yelling, can do it too.
 If this is an issue in your house, you should contact your doctor.
 They’ll likely give you medication like Advair which can be purchased at your local drugstore.
 This prescribed medication relaxes muscles in the airway, so you’ll be free to be as emotional as you want in your house.
 You don’t have to worry about rushing out to the pharmacy—you can buy Advair online and have it delivered straight to your door.

 Avoid Extreme Exercise

 Similar to showing strong emotions, exercise increases breathing which could, in turn, trigger asthma attacks.
-Exercise routines should be kept between fifteen to thirty minutes.
+You should look for fitness programs with exercise routines between fifteen to thirty minutes.
 You could walk, jog, climb stairs, swim, or go on the treadmill.
 If the exercise will be done outside, you should pay close attention to the quality of air.
-If you are worried about maintaining your weight with less exercise, read this review here about the bets weight loss pills.
+If you are worried about maintaining your weight with less exercise, read this review here about the best weight loss pills.

 Pay Close Attention to Food